 The organization was formed under the leadership of Mr. Surendra Kumar in 1986.
-The deplorable situation and personal experience of exploitation and discrimination was the source of energy and motivation for Mr. Kumar.
-Other fellow villagers also joined him in his mission and together they were involved in various development activities like organizing eye operation camp, family planning program, training of the youth on animal husbandry etc. From 1995 till 2000, the team members of JJBVK imparted non–formal education to children and mainstreamed them in Government schools.
+The deplorable situation and personal experience of exploitation was the source of motivation for Mr. Kumar.
+Other fellow villagers also joined him in his mission and together they were involved in various development activities like organizing eye operation camps, family planning programs, training of the youth on animal husbandry etc. From 1995 till 2000, the team members of JJBVK imparted non–formal education to c hildren and mainstreamed them in Government schools.
 They also started Self Help Groups (SHG) program against Mahajani system through the support of NABARD.
-In 2003 JJBVK was registered as an organization as the group started moving towards sustainable development programmes with focus on children from marginalized communities.
+In 2003, JJBVK was registered as an organization as the group started moving towards sustainable development programs with focus on children from marginalized communities.
 Currently the operation of JJBVK is spread across 15 revenue villages covering 10 Panchayats of Sarairanjan block in Samastipur district, Bihar and 5 wards of slums situated in Samastipur district in Bihar.

-- To activate the Govt service institutions like ICDS, school, PDS, health centers and sub-centers.
+- To activate the Government service institutions like ICDS centres (Integrated Child Development Centers), primary schools, PDS centres (Public Distribution System), health centers and subcenters.

-- To identify the vulnerable families in the villages and enhance their strength to protect the child rights.
+- To identify the vulnerable families in the villages and empower them to protect child rights.

-- To strengthen and empower marginalized communities & CBO’s on children issues for their initiatives for the children causes.
+- To strengthen and empower marginalized communities & (Community based Organisations) CBO’s on children's’ issues for their initiatives for the children causes.

 - To strengthen existing children collective and initiate formation/strengthening of adolescent girls group on health and education issues.